developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Section 4/README.md

 @PostMapping("/employees")
 	public Employee addEmployee(@RequestBody Employee theEmployee)
 	{
-		// If id is in JSON .. we set id to 0.
-This forces theEmployee.setId(0);
+		//If id is in JSON .. we set id to 0.
+This force save in new item, instead of update
+		//theEmployee.setId(0);

 		Employee dbEmployee = employeeService.save(theEmployee);